 BCG Matrix Example

-For simpler understanding, we look at L’Oreal’s business segments and overall growth.
+For a simpler understanding, we look at L’Oreal’s business segments and overall growth.

 Step 1: Choose the product/firm/brand